openlink/virtuoso-opensource/README.ANYTIME.md

 ```

- If iODBC tracing is enabled, we can see the following in the iODBC trace log:
+If iODBC tracing is enabled, this appears in the iODBC trace log:

 ```text
 [000024.502533]